-With new restrictions on hospitality businesses in certain areas of England expected to be announced by the government on Monday, chancellor Rishi Sunak has unveiled new measures to help companies deal with the impact.
+With new coronavirus restrictions on hospitality and other businesses, chancellor Rishi Sunak has unveiled measures to help companies deal with the impact.
 This post is being updated with the latest details.

-Sunak said the government’s Job Support Scheme, which replaces the Coronavirus Job Retention Scheme when it ends in October, will be extended.
-He said the staff of businesses forced to close will have two thirds of their salary up to a maximum of £2,100 a month covered by the government.
+On 22 October, Sunak said the government’s Job Support Scheme, which replaces the Coronavirus Job Retention Scheme when it ends in October, is being changed.

 An RTI submission notifying payment to HMRC must have been made for each employee on or before 23 September.
 Payments to employers will be made monthly in arrears with the first payments made in December.

 The scheme is open to businesses across the UK and will remain open for six months, with a review in January.

-Businesses in England forced to close due to local lockdown measures will also be able to access grants once they have been closed for a minimum two weeks.
+Businesses in England forced to close due to local lockdown measures in tier three very high alert level areas can access grants once they have been closed for a minimum two weeks.